htacg/tidy-html5/README/OPTIONS.md

 Some care has to be taken with the description string.
 The only html allowed here is `<code>...</code>`, `<var>...</var>`, `<em>...</em>`, `<strong>...</strong>`, and `<br/>`.
 Entities, tags, attributes, etc., should be enclosed in `<code>...</code>`.
 Option values should be enclosed in `<var>...</var>`.
 It's very important that `<br/>` be self-closing!
 This string is processed to build the API documentation.

-This is the desription added for this new option.
+This is the description added for this new option.

 ~~~
     {